ca-archived/node-easymock/README.md

 ## Errors
-Easymock can return errors defined in the documentation. the config.json set "error-rate": 0.5, to have a 50% error rate.
+Fakit can return errors defined in the documentation. the config.json set "error-rate": 0.5, to have a 50% error rate.
 So one out of 2 calls in average will return an error.
 To specify an error, first add a error json file in \_errors.
 For example "\_errors/not\_authenticated.json":

     < @status 401